BigBIueWhale/opennotebook_setup/README.md

 - Ollama running on the host, Open Notebook running in Docker
 - Maximum correctness over speed

+**Version policy (no “latest”, no drift):**
+- Open Notebook Docker image: **lfnovo/open_notebook:1.2.4-single**
+  - This is the exact version this README is written for.
+  - To upgrade in the future, you intentionally change this tag everywhere it appears.

 Model policy (simple and strict):
 - Chat model: qwen3 (32K context) for day-to-day chat
 - All other LLM roles: nemotron-3-nano (220K context) so Open Notebook can stuff huge context without silently truncating